githubZYQ/easypermission/README-en.md

 ````
 ## 4.Sometimes the user rejects the permission, and the popup request is forbidden, what should I do?
-Same as above, so long as in onDismissAsk, you can get the banned result, while you want to notice that onDismissAsk returns false by default,<br>
+Same as above, so long as in **onDismissAsk**, you can get the banned result, while you want to notice that **onDismissAsk** returns false by default,<br>
-So if you modify return true yourself, you're going to look at it as having handled the ban result, you're not going to call back the onPermissionsDismiss method,<br>
+So if you modify return true yourself, you're going to look at it as having handled the ban result, you're not going to call back the **onPermissionsDismiss** method,<br>
-Call the openAppDetails method, you can popover to guide the user to set the permissions in the interface, and check the results in the onActivityResult.
+Call the **openAppDetails** method, you can popover to guide the user to set the permissions in the interface, and check the results in the **onActivityResult**.
 ````java
  EasyPermission easyPermission = EasyPermission.build()
                 .mRequestCode(RC_CODE_CALLPHONE)